LiamJCates/Programming-Notes/Algorithms/Analysis/AsymptoticComplexity.md

 Asymptotic Analysis
+An algorithms asymptotic efficiency is determined by order of growth For sufficient input sizes only a runtime's order of growth is relevant

+An asymptotically more efficient algorithm is best for all but very small inputs

+We use asymptotic notation primarily to describe the running times of algorithms

 When analyzing the resource requirements of a given algorithm represented by some function f(n), the worst and best case scenarios work to establish another function g(n). g(n) approximates either an upper or lower bound for f(n) at n of sufficient size.